microsoft/fast/packages/web-components/fast-foundation/src/data-grid/data-grid.spec.md

 - `grid-template-columns`
 String that gets applied to the the css gridTemplateColumns attribute of child rows.
 Corresponds to the [grid-template-columns css attribute](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-template-columns)

+- `selection-mode`
+Sets how the grid handles selection.
+"none" - The default.
+The grid does not enable selection.
+"single-row" - Single row elements are selectable.
+"multi-row" - Multiple rows can be selected.

+- `click-select`
+Whether the grid selects items based on click events or not.
+Authors may wish to invoke selection directly from their own ui, like having a specific checkbox to select a row, in which case `click-select` would be disabled and `toggleSelected()` called on the desired row/cell.
+Default is `true`.

+- `select-row-header`
+Sets whether the header row is selectable when row selection is enabled.
+Default is false.

 - `no-tabbing`
 Boolean, defaults to false.
 When true the grid does not add itself to the tab queue.